Congress should target BJP with surgical strikes, not its own Jitin Prasada: Kapil Sibal | Headlines

 Sibal, also part of the 'group of 23' letter writers, reacted sharply to the resolution against Prasada.
 "Unfortunate that Jitin Prasada is being officially targeted in UP.
 Congress needs to target the BJP with surgical strikes instead of wasting its energy by targeting its own," Sibal said on Twitter.
 Another Congress leader Manish Tewari who was also a signatory to the letter tweeted a single word "Prescient" .

 Prasada himself did not comment on the development, but he retweeted posts of both Sibal and Tewari.
+Later in the evening, senior party leader Shashi Tharoor tweeted, "I've been silent for 4 days on recent events in @INCIndia because once the Congress President says the issue is behind us, it is the duty of all of us to work together constructively in the interests of the Party.
+I urge all my colleagues to uphold this principle & end the debate."
 Several party functionaries in the state and in the national capital refused to comment on the resolution, which was passed at an emergency meeting called by the Lakhimpur Kheri unit on Wednesday, two days after the Congress Working Committee meeting where the letter had kicked up a storm.
 Prasada has in the past been elected to the Lok Sabha from Dhaurahra, which falls in Lakhimpur Kheri district.

 Noting that Prasada was the "only one signatory from Uttar Pradesh" of the letter, the resolution said, "His family history has been against the Gandhi family and his father Jitendra Prasada had also contested an election against Sonia Gandhi.
 Yet, Sonia Gandhi gave him the ticket and made him an MP and a minister."
 The resolution accused Prasada of "gross indiscipline" and demanded strict disciplinary action against him.
 "Sonia Gandhi is the only acceptable leader in the party.
 We have full faith in Rahul and Priyanka Gandhi.
 If there is any change in leadership, Rahul Gandhi should be made the national president," it said.